simon-javier/backup-manuscript-thesis/main.typ

 + To apply standardized preprocessing steps including resizing and normalization to ensure consistency and suitability for deep learning, and to augment the dataset by at least 30% using systematic geometric and photometric transformations to enhance model generalization and robustness for systemic disease classification.
 + To develop and train multiple deep learning models (EfficientNetV2S, VGG16, ResNet50, RegNetY-16GF, and SwinV2-B) on the augmented dataset to classify nail features and to make systemic diseases inferences using Bayesian inference from the statistical dataset of systemic diseases.
 + To evaluate and compare the performance of the trained models using standard metrics, including accuracy, precision, recall, and F1-score for convolutional neural networks (CNNs) and apply explainability and interpretability methods for the algorithms.
-+ To deploy the top-performing model in a prototype application that provides interpretable systemic disease predictions from fingernail images, designed for potential use in clinical decision support or health screening applications.
++ To deploy the models in a prototype application that provides interpretable systemic disease predictions from fingernail images, designed for potential use in clinical decision support or health screening applications.

 === Research Framework
 This section outlines the theoretical and conceptual frameworks that underpin the study, providing a structured approach to developing the proposed system.

 ==== Theoretical Framework
-// NOTE: nacorrelate ko na ata??? ang fingernail and systemic diseases

 A theoretical framework serves as a foundational structure of concepts, definitions, and propositions that guide research by explaining or predicting phenomena and the relationships between them. #cite(<vinz_what_2022>) states that a theoretical framework serves as a foundational review of existing theories that functions as a guiding structure for developing arguments within a researcher's own work.
 It explains the established theories that underpin a research study, thereby demonstrating the relevance of the paper and its grounding in existing ideas.
 Essentially, it justifies and contextualizes the research, representing a crucial initial step for a research paper.
 The diagram below integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.

 #figure(